ktanaka101/openapi-dry-validation-generator/README.md

 ## Summary

 We want to output [dry-schema](https://github.com/dry-rb/dry-schema) from the OpenAPI definition file.
-It would be great if we could define the schema using only OpenAPI definition files.🚀 Ruby API validation can be left to the OpenAPI definition.
+I want to be able to delegate the validation of the API to be implemented in Ruby to the OpenAPI definition 🚀.

 ## Status